Plan hybrid connectivity between Skype for Business Server and Office 365

 - Online administrative tools.
 You can use either the Teams admin center or Windows PowerShell to manage Teams and Skype for Business Online.
 To use PowerShell to manage either Teams or Skype for Business Online, download and install the Skype for Business Online Connector.

-- Shared SIP address space must be enabled, and your on-premise deployment must be configured to use Office 365 as a hosting provider.
+- Shared SIP address space must be enabled, and your on-premises deployment must be configured to use Office 365 as a hosting provider.
 For more information about the steps required to configure hybrid connectivity, see Configure hybrid connectivity.

 After you configure hybrid connectivity, you can move users to Teams or Skype for Business Online.
 For more information, see Move users from on-premises to Teams and Move users from on premises to Skype for Business Online.